precog/purescript-mra/README.md

 Tests for the reference implementation (such as they are) are located in `src/Test.purs`.

-# MRA Reference
+# MRA Spec

-TODO: A high-level mathematical specification of the work contained herein.
+TODO: A higher-level mathematical specification of the work contained herein which elides irrelevant details of this implementation.